mdatif796/reunion-assignment/README.md

 - make sure to first start the server with "npm start" command
 - and then type "npx mocha .\test\api_testcases.js" command

+# steps to run docker file (make sure you are on root folder)

+- first build images using this command

+* docker build -t reunion-assignment .

+- then run the container with this command

+* docker run --name reunion-assignment -p 80:8080 -d reunion-assignment